Pet Sematary poster

 The inciting incident occurs at 12 minutes when Victor Pascow, a student hit by a car, dies in Louis's care at the university infirmary despite Louis's desperate efforts to save him.
 His bloody death deeply traumatizes Louis and introduces him violently to death's power..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Church the cat is found dead, killed by a truck on the road.
+This illustrates the protagonist's commitment to Church the cat is found dead, killed by a truck on the road.
 Jud makes the fateful decision to take Louis beyond the Pet Sematary to the ancient Micmac burial ground, crossing into forbidden territory., moving from reaction to action.

 The Collapse moment at 77 minutes (76% through) represents the emotional nadir.
 Here, Louis digs up Gage's body from the cemetery and carries his dead son through the woods to the Micmac burial ground.
-This is Louis's moral death - he has fully surrendered to his obsession and crossed every boundary., demonstrates the protagonist at their lowest point.
+This is Louis's moral death - he has fully surrendered to his obsession and crossed every boundary., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 82 minutes initiates the final act resolution at 81% of the runtime.
 Gage returns as a demonic, murderous entity.
 He kills Jud Crandall, confirming that Louis has unleashed evil.
 Louis must now confront the horror he's created and accept the terrible truth., demonstrating the transformation achieved throughout the journey.